moozzz/cFDAP/README.md

 Copying
 ======

 cFDAP is licensed under a GPL license.
 That means that distributing the code is only allowed under the same terms.

-TODO
-====

- * statically linked GSL 2.0
- * cFDAP version for Windows 7
- * a simple GUI (preferably a Fiji plugin)